kozinaki/mase/readme.txt

 Last but not least, you may be wondering why I didn't include the source code for the hook.
 The answer is simply because I don't think anything new would come out of it, the already implemented features should be more than enough to play around with and as far as I can tell there should be no bugs left (that could be fixed in the hook).
 But if you are concerned about there being some "malicious" code in it, I can only assure you that the code is free from such things.
-And if you don't believe me feel free not to use it, the hook is just meant as a bonus anyway and you can always do the required modifications yourself to redirect the game client/server to the emulator (as described in section A, point 3, b)
+And if you don't believe me feel free not to use it, the hook is just meant as a bonus anyway and you can always do the required modifications yourself to redirect the game client/server to the emulator.